isomerpages/htx-ncada/_about-ncada/Roles and Objectives.md

 description: roles and objectives of ncada
 variant: markdown
 ---
-### Roles and Objectives
+### Roles and Strategic Thrusts

+##### The Council’s roles are to:

+*   Promote national drug-free measures
-##### The Council’s roles are to serve as an effective conduit between the Government and the public by championing:
+*   Serve as a conduit between the Government and the Community for drug prevention efforts

-*   Advocacy on policies and measures against drug abuse
-*   Community engagements and outreach to public to promote Singapore’s zero drug tolerance stance with the support of community partners

-##### The Council’s objectives are to:

-*   Increase visibility of NCADA and build members’ credibility, as advisory council and community enabler to champion the drug-free movement
-*   Provide strategic advice and input on key messaging to effectively advocate for the drug free cause
+*   Support community engagements for the drug-free cause
-*   Deploy resources strategically towards areas of need and impact for Target Audiences; enable integrations to maximise outcome and sustainability for community

 ##### The Council’s focal areas are:

-*   Publicity & Communications
+*   Publicity & Communications – To achieve impactful and sustained communications through the creation of awareness for the drug-free cause and the generation of shared commitment for a drug-free Singapore.
-*   Advocacy & Community Engagement
+*   Advocacy & Community Engagement – To rally and expand support for the drug-free cause and measures through strategic partnerships and the building of advocacy and community resources.

 *As guided by the Rules of NCADA 2009.*